BrandenLaCour/Bar_Hero/README.md

 *This project was built with functionality in mind first, so it isn't quite responsive yet, other than on ipads.

+*Right now it emails a hard coded user in the back end, getting email options would be great.

 *You have to click the checkbox AFTER you do all the actions on each checklist.
 This needs to be fixed.

 *The login functionality is not built yet.